AQA AS-Level Economics | 10 Mark Questions

 Explain two factors that could lead to an increase in demand for conventional cigarettes (10 marks) - November 2020

 Demand is the quantity of goods and services that people are willing and able to buy at a given price.
-If the factors of demand change, this would lead to a shift in the demand curve.
+An increase in demand means there is a right shift in the demand curve.
+This is caused by the factors of demand.

 One of the factors that affects the demand for conventional cigarettes could be related goods.
 There is an uncertainty or an expectation that e-cigarettes have unknown health impacts, which may have been seen through the news, rumours, or advertising.
 E-cigarettes are a substitute to conventional cigarettes, because they have a positive XED to each other.
 If the demand for the e-cigarettes goes down, the demand for the conventional cigarettes goes up.